After breaking up, one of the first things I always used to ask myself was “should I call him?” and if so…

-probably wasn’t a good idea, but I couldn’t stop with the “should I call him or forget about him?”
-It had to be one or the other, but I couldn’t commit to either because each option posed its own challenges impossibilities.
+Friends and family urged me not to and I knew deep down that it wasn’t a good idea.
+But I couldn’t stop with the “should I call him or try to forget about him?”
+In my mind, it had to be one or the other.
+Either way, I felt like I had something to lose.

 I missed him.

-I couldn’t exercise, party, sleep, date, drink or THINK my ex away.
+I couldn’t exercise, party, sleep, date, drink or think my ex away.

 Because every moment was accounted for with the “should I call him?
 No, I can’t!
-I need to forget him!” tug of emotional war, it was impossible for me to see that what I was essentially “fighting off,” was the urge to dumpster dive.
+I need to forget him!” emotional tug of war, it was impossible for me to see that what I was essentially “fighting off,” was the urge to dumpster dive.

 I couldn’t accept that the trash had taken itself out.

-If the trash was going to go to the dumpster, I either needed to dump it myself OR it needed to forewarn me.
+If the trash was going to go to the dumpster, I either needed to dump it myself or it needed to forewarn me.
 It had to be on my terms.
 Why?
-The trash wasn’t supposed to take itself out!
-It was supposed to be grateful for the fact that I had worked so hard to please it and buff it into what I thought was a bar of gold.
+The trash wasn’t supposed to take itself out.
+It was supposed to be grateful for the fact that I had worked so hard to please it and buff it into what I thought, was a bar of gold.

 Emotionally unavailable and narcissistic exes are the hardest to get over.
 This is mainly because they are extremely hard to read.
 And I loved “hard to read” because it gave me permission to remain invested.
 It also justified continuing to put up with crumbs – from myself and others.